Azure/Azure-Sentinel/Solutions/Microsoft Exchange Security - Exchange Online/Parsers/README.md

 >#### **Parameters:**
 >
->1 parameter to add during creation : UserToCheck, type string, No default value
+>1 parameter to add during creation : UserToCheck, type string, default value "All"

  1. Function App usually take 10-15 minutes to activate.
 You can then use Function Alias for other queries